 What I Did For A Unique Planter Box

 My crate wasn’t very pretty.
 It didn’t possess great graphics or a pleasant finish.
 It was dirty, smelly, and it had been used to hold cod fillets.
 But, it was the size I wanted and the structure was in tact.
 I guess it deserved a little makeover.
 To start, I actually had to use a sander to get all of the grime off.
 Then I wiped it clean with a rag and a mixture of bleach and water.
 Although clean, it still wasn’t pretty to look at – even in a rustic way.
 I was going to have to cover it up a bit.

-STEP TWO: Even though I didn’t care for the graphics on my crate, I didn’t want to paint over it with a solid paint color.
+Because I still wanted to see some of the grain of the wood, I didn’t want to paint over it with a solid paint color.
 Instead, I used a white wash paint and applied it with a wet brush.
-This way you can see the tint of the wood color showing through plus just a hint of some of the lines from the graphics.
+This way you can see the tint of the wood color showing through but with a much more even tone.

 The sign that I wanted to use to enclose my flower box was just a tad too short to meet the sides of the crate.
 There are a couple of things I could have done.
 First of all, I could have cut a thin board to fit across my crate, nailed it to the sides of the crate, and then nailed or glued the sign to the board.
 I also could have just nailed a couple of thick branches across the crate and then nailed or glued the sign to the branches.

 Since I was off by such a small amount, I opted to just attach a birch branch to each side of the sign by connecting through a hole on each side of the sign and twisting it in place with a thick wire.
 When I went to insert the sign, there was a little give as I was pushing it in place and then it acted like a tension rod.
 There was no moving it!

 Filled The DIY Planter Box With Flowers